yanweijing/DAT505-GitHub/section 2/homework2/README.md

 scene.add( mesh12 );
 ```

-* Set the material for the object and the size of the object on different axes.
+* Set the material for the object and the size of the object on different axes and then add them into the scene.

 ```javascript
 var rot = 0;